Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 * **Entity over Intent**– Completes the ongoing dialog task normally once the user resolves the ambiguity in the intent.
 This option considers the customer input as an entity value, and allows the dialog task to progress to the next node.
 For example: If a customer intends to place an order and during the interaction changes their intent and requests to edit the order, the system continues with the ongoing intent to place the order.

-    When the user’s input for an entity consists of a valid value for the entity and another intent, you can control the experience by choosing between **Intent Over Entity** or **Entity Over Intent** options.
-[Learn more](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/working-with-the-entity-node/#The_User_Input_Flow).
+    When the user’s input for an entity consists of a valid value for the entity and another intent, you can control the experience by choosing between **Intent Over Entity** or **Entity Over Intent** options. <a href="https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/working-with-the-entity-node/#The_User_Input_Flow" target="_blank">Learn more</a>.

 ### Prefer Only the First Pattern Match in a Sentence